-This is a colorful pasta, made from roasted beets with a sweet aftertaste and a lovely bright color that marries best with cheese sauce and fresh herbs thats show off its beauty.
+This is a colorful pasta, made from roasted beets with a sweet aftertaste and a lovely bright color that marries best with cheese sauce and fresh herbs that show off its beauty.
 Small beets will impart magenta color; larger beets will impart a darker, almost purplish color.
-Some of the color will inevitably leach out into the water, but the cooked pasta will still be quite bright.
+Some of the colors will inevitably leach out into the water, but the cooked pasta will still be quite bright.

 Since I have redesigned my kitchen and focused on every tiny detail that went into it, now I have another difficult task ahead of me.
-I need to update all of the contents of the my kitchen.
-You probably saw the beautiful containers that I posted about, but now I'm on a mission to find functional, yet beautiful appliances that will further enhance the beauty (and purposefulness) of my kitchen.
-Here's where Savora line comes in.
+I need to update all of the contents of my kitchen.
+You probably saw the beautiful containers that I posted about, but now I’m on a mission to find functional, yet beautiful appliances that will further enhance the beauty (and purposefulness) of my kitchen.
+Here’s where Savora line comes in.
 I already had a few pieces from them that I enjoyed, but these next ones are true keepers.

 The colander just looks dazzling on my kitchen, especially when I add the colorful fruits, vegetables or pasta to it.

 The pizza wheel is similar to a Santoku knife since its blade has killed along the sides that create air pockets which helps food fall off the blade easier.

 The hand grater can be used in 3 different ways, so it’s really 3 tools in one.
 When the removable container is attached to the Savora Hand Grater it can be used upright – similar to a box grater – or flat on a table.
 With the container off, the soft casing along the back of the Hand Grater allows you to use it over a bowl or plate as a traditional hand rasp.

 I think these would make a great addition to anyone’s kitchen, and that is why I’m happy to provide my reader the opportunity to win each one of these gadgets.

 Savora giveaway is now closed.
 Thank you so much for all your comments!

 Julia – hand grater